Mary Magdalena Lewis Tate

-Mary Magdalena Lewis Tate ("Mother Tate") (January 3, 1871 – December 28, 1930) was an African American evangelist.
+Mary Magdalena Street Lewis Tate ("Mother Tate") (January 3, 1871 – December 28, 1930) was an African American evangelist.
 She was the first American woman to serve as a Bishop in a nationally recognized denomination.
 She founded a Pentecostal denomination, The Church of the Living God, the Pillar and Ground of the Truth, in 1903.
 Its first convocation was held in June 1903 in Greenville, Alabama.
 The church was the first Pentecostal Holiness church in America founded by a woman, and spread to at least twenty states.
 At least seven denominations currently trace their history back to her church.

 Early life and education

 Mary Lena Street was born in Vanleer, Tennessee, on January 5, 1871.
 She was one of four sisters born to Belfield Street and Nancy (Hall) Street, and part of a larger extended family of nine children, including five half-brothers and half-sisters.

 In 1889, at age nineteen, Mary Street married her first husband, David Lewis.
 They had two sons, Walter Curtis Lewis and Felix Earley Lewis.
 She is reported to have married and divorced twice more.